lingyue328/yolov5_helper_funs/README.md

 totxt.py
->  extract all names of file in to a new folder
+>  extract all names of files of a folder in to a new txt

 label.py